 In order to obtain biodynamic certification from Demeter or Biodyvin, you must first be certified organic (or be in the process of gaining certification).
 Organics and biodynamics therefore share some common ground, though biodynamics goes much further in that it prescribes respect for natural cycles and the life – biodiversity – of the domain as a whole.
 This much more holistic approach, of a way of life and agriculture in harmony with nature, includes some spiritual elements.
 The ecosystem functions as a whole, with each portion of the farm or vineyard contributing to the next.
 The idea is to create a self-sustaining system.
 Natural materials, soils, and composts are used to sustain the vineyard.
 Chemical fertilizers and pesticides are forbidden for the sake of soil fertility.
 A range of animals from ducks to horses to sheep live on the soil and fertilize it, creating a rich, fertile environment for the vines to grow in.
 Austrian philosopher Rudolf Steiner started the idea of biodynamic agriculture in the early 1920s.
 This early 20th century philosopher also promulgated the use of agricultural practices based on the lunar calendar and astrological influences.

-These are today the more controversial aspects of biodynamic viticulture: its proponents are sometimes said to be fanatics, yet for many tasters, organic and biodynamic wines have the upper hand on their conventional counterparts in their organoleptic qualities.
+These are the more controversial aspects of biodynamic viticulture today: its proponents are sometimes said to be fanatics, yet for many tasters, organic and biodynamic wines have the upper hand on their conventional counterparts in their organoleptic qualities.

 No, natural wines aren’t 100% no sulphur

-As a reminder, sulphur is used during vinifications and élevage for its antiseptic and antioxidant properties, allowing to stabilize wines so that they don’t start a second fermentation in the bottle caused by leftover yeasts or bacteria.
+As a reminder, sulphur is used during vinification and élevage for its antiseptic and antioxidant properties, stabilising the wines so that they don’t start a second fermentation in the bottle caused by leftover yeasts or bacteria.
 Wines with a total absence or low amount of added sulphur must be vinified (and then stored) in absolutely impeccable conditions.